From Laplacian-to-Adjacency Matrix for Continuous Spins on Graphs

 The ferromagnetic classical $O(n)$ model on a graph $\mathcal{G}$, with $N$ sites, is defined by the Hamiltonian:

 where $K=\beta J>0$ is a dimensionless, ferromagnetic coupling and $\mathbf{S}_i$ are n-component vectors with norm $\mathbf{S}_i\cdot \mathbf{S}_i=n$ (with $k_B=1$ and $\beta=1/T$).
-This normalization is chosen to correctly define the large $n$ limit for regular lattices \cite{stanley1968spherical}.
+This normalization is chosen to correctly define the large-$n$ limit for regular lattices \cite{stanley1968spherical}.

+A key observation is that the model is written purely in terms of the Adjacency matrix.
+However, one can also write the partition function $Z$ associated to Eq. \eqref{ONmodel} in the following way, using the integral representation of the delta function:

+As the individual components $a$ are independent of each other this is equivalent to dropping the index and writing:

-A key observation is that the model (\ref{ONmodel}) is written purely in terms of the Adjacency matrix.
-In the seminal paper \cite{stanley1968spherical}, Stanley proved that on regular lattices the free energy corresponding to Eq. \eqref{ONmodel} in the limit $n\rightarrow\infty$ is equal to the free energy of the spherical model.
-The Hamiltonian of the so-called {\it mean} spherical model is given by:
+In the seminal paper \cite{stanley1968spherical}, Stanley proved that on regular lattices the free energy corresponding to Eq. \eqref{partition} in the limit $n\rightarrow\infty$ is equal to the free energy of the spherical model.
+To see this, one makes use of a saddle point approximation on Eq. \eqref{partition}, which turns the integration over $\lambda_i$ into a constraint equation.
+The Hamiltonian of the so-called {\it mean} spherical model is then given by:

 where $S_i$ is a real valued scalar, and the Lagrange multiplier $\lambda$ is chosen such that the average spherical constraint $\langle\sum_i\ S_i^2\rangle=N$ is fulfilled.
 The fact that only a single Lagrange multiplier is required when taking the limit arises from the equivalence of all lattice sites in a regular lattice.
-It is known \cite{burioni2000limit,knops1973infinite}, that when performing the large $n$ limit on more general graphs, it is \emph{a priori} necessary to include as many Lagrange multipliers as there are sites such that the correct Hamiltonian in this case reads (see Appendix~\ref{app:largenlimit}):
+It is known \cite{burioni2000limit,knops1973infinite}, that when performing the large-$n$ limit on more general graphs, it is \emph{a priori} necessary to include as many Lagrange multipliers as there are sites such that the correct Hamiltonian in this case reads: